Understanding the FAA’s Office of Aerospace Medicine

 • Western Pacific

-• International, Military and Federal
+• International, Military, and Federal

 • Drug abatement program

-Each of these offices has a certain focus, but each also has areas of overlap and/or interaction with others.
-When it comes to medical certification of pilots, the bulk seems to fall on the Aerospace Medical Certification Division (AMCD) within CAMI and the Regional Flight Surgeon offices.
-And important thing to understand is that FAA medical certification looks at you a bit different than your treating physician.
 They are looking at you from a risk mitigation perspective.
-In other words, what are the chances that you will have a sudden or insidious incapacitating event in the next 6, 12, 24 or 60 months, depending on age and class of medical?
-I am sorry to say, but no, your past 6000 hours of accident free flight does not really help you after a heart attack, stroke or other significant medical issue.
-It is the medical evidence of successful treatment and functional capacity for the next set of desired hours is what matters.
+In other words, what are the chances that you will have a sudden or insidious incapacitating event in the next 6 to 60 months, depending on age and class of medical?
+I am sorry to say, but no, your past 6000 hours of accident-free flight does not help you after a heart attack, stroke, or other significant medical issue.
+The medical evidence of successful treatment and functional capacity for the next set of desired hours matters.

-Regional Flight Surgeon offices are also responsible for AME selection and oversight as well as managing the air traffic controller medical certification[1].
-In our experience dealing with Regional Flight Surgeons and some of their staff, there can be some pretty significant differences in how the regions handle things.
-Some are heavily involved with airman medical certification while others are less involved.
-Some Regional Flight Surgeons will help with over the phone approval of cases that have excellent documentation while others will never provide an over the phone approval no matter how good the paperwork looks.
-Some regions have a blanket internal policy that they will not allow any AME offices at or near an airport, regardless of how legitimate of a medical office it is.
-Some regions will allow an office at or near an airport so long as it meets the guidelines of the Designee Management Policy.
+Regional Flight Surgeon offices are also responsible for AME selection, oversight, and managing the air traffic controller medical certification[1].
+In our experience dealing with Regional Flight Surgeons and some of their staff, there can be significant differences in how the regions handle things.
+Some are heavily involved with airman medical certification, while others are less involved.
+Some Regional Flight Surgeons will help with over-the-phone approval of cases with excellent documentation.

 Process and Timelines

 When you go to an exam with an AME, they are supposed to submit it to the FAA within fourteen days.
 This is a metric that AMEs will be reviewed on.
 Consistent poor performance in this metric can even result in loss of designation as an AME.
-This fourteen days is critical to understand because it does place the AME in a bit of a bind if you have a CACI eligible condition, but failed to prepare in advance of your exam.
-They could issue your medical if you had the right paperwork, but you are unlikely to get a detailed clinical progress note within that timeline.

 It is commonly thought that the FAA has 60 days to review and make a disposition on your case.
 The reality is that the FAA has 60 days to overturn your AME’s decision.
-If your AME issued your medical, but the FAA has significant concerns, they can revoke your medical within that 60 day timeline.
-After that 60 day limit, the FAA has to give you a chance to reply before they can revoke your medical.
-When the FAA does ask for more information it comes in the form of a letter and typically only grants you 60 days to respond.
+If your AME issued your medical, but the FAA has significant concerns, they can revoke it within that 60-day timeline.

-Denials, Reconsideration and Appeals
+Denials, Reconsideration, and Appeals

 The definition of an appeal can vary depending on whom you talk to.
-In our opinion a request for reconsideration after supplying amplifying new information is not a true appeal as are your being given the chance to submit new data for review.
-An appeal, in our opinion, is asking the FAA to re-review previously provided documentation in an attempt to reverse their own decision.
-Typically this would be done at the Federal Air Surgeon office level and in our experience it tends to be a waste of time.
+A request for reconsideration after supplying and amplifying new information is not a valid appeal, as is being given the chance to submit new data for review.

-Understanding the process can go a long way to understanding how to better prepare for your medical certification
+Understanding the process can go a long way to understanding how to better prepare for your medical certification.

 [1] F. S. Briefing, “Who’s Who in the Office of Aerospace Medicine,” Cleared for Takeoff.
 Accessed: May 12, 2024.
 [Online].
 Available: https://medium.com/faa/whos-who-in-the-office-of-aerospace-medicine-6adf770441ed